iamteerath/Swiggy-Clone/README.md

 # Swiggy-Clone
-This is a simple Food Delivering website using HTML and CSS.
+This is a simple Food Delivering Responsive Website using HTML and CSS.